Logo

 Functional testing

-To prepare functional test cases, you first need to gather the requirements that are usually defined in the appโ€™s documentation.
-If there isnโ€™t enough information, you can also define the needs of your target audience and turn them into requirements.
-Also, analyze the functions of competitorsโ€™ products and applications similar to yours and add relevant functionality to your list of requirements.
+To prepare functional test cases, you first need to gather the requirements, which are usually defined in the app’s documentation.
+If the documentation doesn’t contain enough information, you can also identify the needs of your target audience and analyze the functions of competing applications to create a comprehensive list of features.
+For example, in a social media app, core functionalities might include user registration, profile creation, messaging, and content sharing.

 Checked functionality